 Deflation propaganda is, together with the cooked inflation figures, a vital part of the inflationary policy of the Federal Banks.

 In the current monetary system, the supply of money is not constant and the central banks of this world are free to create as much inflation (money-supply growth and no gold reserve) as they want.
 There is a catch though – the central banks can only do so as long as they can keep inflationary fears under check by constantly reminding the public of the threat of deflation.
 Turning over to the current situation, it should not come as a surprise then, that in the past few weeks the media has published various stories comparing the recent downturn in the US to the Japanese deflationary bust or the Great Depression of 1929.

 In my opinion, as the economy is also psychology and sociology, this “deflation” propaganda is crucial to promote further the Federal Banks’ agenda of creating even more inflation as a “cure” for the ailing economy.

 Let there be no doubt that the Federal Reserve is now desperately trying to inflate the system via rate cuts, pumping of liquidity, and bailouts.
 And it is this monetary inflation and not strong economic growth which is causing commodity and consumer prices to rise.
 A lot of these price increases are hitting the front pages of the Media: crude oil, agricultural and other commodities, etc..

 Unfortunately, for the average citizen, this is occurring at a time when the economy is weakening, incomes are falling and unemployment is rising.
 In other words, the Federal Banks’ inflationary efforts are making things a lot worse for the majority of people.

 The actual savings rate for the USA is negative.
 For Europe, it is declining to historically extremely low levels.
 Trillions have been, are, and will be injected into the financial system in order to try to keep it liquid.
-But as the savings rate continue to come down under pressure of disinflation, the situation is becoming more critical each day.
+But as the savings rate continues to come down under the pressure of disinflation, the situation is becoming more critical each day.